raffriff42/OneLocale/docs/OneLocale-Introduction.md

   - Make them unique within a Gui window, if possible
 - Menus can have _Accelerators_
   - Choose appropriate accelerators for your language
-  - Repect your language’s standard keys for Open, Copy, Paste etc.
+  - Respect your language’s standard keys for Open, Copy, Paste etc.
   - Make them unique within a GUI window, if possible (dialog boxes can re-use accelerators)